‘Mass Effect: Andromeda’ Multiplayer APEX Mission Continues The Remnant Investigation, Adds New Equipment

 The multiplayer mode for Mass Effect: Andromeda is currently updating each weekend with a new mission and often new items.
 As the Inquisitr reported, both the single player and multiplayer aspects of the title were patched last week.
 In the campaign, many facial animations were improved alongside improvements to eyes on asari and human characters.
 Other changes, like the reduction of decryption key costs, were also implemented.

 The most recent patch to Mass Effect: Andromeda also addressed many multiplayer issues as well.
 The Outlaw faction’s overall difficulty was increased while several Remnant units were also tuned.
 Several assault rifles, pistols, shotguns, and sniper rifles were also adjusted in the update.
-For the full of multiplayer changes visit the BioWare blog for more information.
+For the full list of multiplayer changes, visit the BioWare blog for more information.

 Although multiplayer balance changes only affect players in that mode, the addition of new APEX missions benefits players of both the campaign and multiplayer.
 APEX missions and other objectives can be completed by Strike Teams.
 These NPC units are groups of characters that can be recruited in the single player and multiplayer modes.
 Mass Effect: Andromeda players can send them on new APEX missions to find gear, research data, and other items for Ryder.